7 matches found

 dir.
 Abby Ginzberg and Ken Schneider, 2017.
 Followed by a discussion with Satsuki Ina, community activist, writer, and filmmaker.

-Featuring Christine Pallon, Olivia Tasch, and Carrie Chandler, founding members of Girls Rock!
+Featuring Emily McKown, Olivia Tasch, and Carrie Chandler, members of Girls Rock!
 Champaign-Urbana.
 Moderated by Fiona Ngô (Gender & Women’s Studies and Asian American Studies).

 Film screening and discussion of The Land Beneath Our Feet with Gregg Mitman.
 Dr. Mitman is Vilas Research and William Coleman Professor of History, Medical History, and Environmental Studies at the University of Wisconsin–Madison.